The ERR_CONNECTION_RESET error is something we’ve seen many times. Recently, it hit one of our business sites during an important marketing campaign.

 Make Sure the Website Is Working

-Simply visit the Website Uptime Status Checker website, then enter the URL of your own site.
+Just visit the Website Uptime Status Checker and enter your site’s URL.

-If the site is actually down, then you will need to wait until it is back up to address the issue.
+If the site is down, then you’ll need to wait until it comes back online before doing anything else.

-If it is your own site, you should contact your WordPress hosting provider to let them know your website is down.
+If it’s your own website, it’s best to contact your WordPress hosting provider and let them know there’s an issue.

 Restart Your Internet Connection